mistertest/xcloud-shield/README.md

-Information Version
+### Information Version
 ---------------------

 *Actual version*
 - Xcloud_Beta_V4.3

-FIX AND FEATURES
+### FIX AND FEATURES
 ---------------------

 *Features*
-- Full optimised for Android TV and the shield
+- Full optimised for Android TV and the shield TV
-- Full controller support in interface
+- Full controller support in interface and Games
 - Icon Baner on Home page and menu of Android TV
 - No external browser required, all in fullscreen
 - No long settings just click and play
-- No timeout in time session user

-*Fix Version 3*
-- Redirect after login to the interface
-- No mouse required
-- No popup validation of cookies required
-- Increase of the performance with accelerated hardware
-- Better web rendering

-*Fix Version 4*
-- Increase of the performance with accelerated hardware for Nvidia shield
-- Better input results, more smooth.
+ ## FIX MAPPING BUTTON

 The major issue was the select/back button acting in the shield like a back to the home.
 The solution is on the new Wiki : https://github.com/mistertest/devtest/wiki/Remapping-Button-Back-Select-of-your-controller

-*Fix Version 4.1*

-- Corrections of code from the manifest xml
-- Global improvement
-- A largest compatibility of android/Android TV - Minimal android 7 to  maximal Android 11